mollywilliams/grace-notes.github.io/_topics/beatitudes.md

 Purity of heart is the status of being in fellowship with God.
 It is only while you are in fellowship that you can learn and apply most doctrines.

-**_The seventh blessing_**: "_Blessed are the peacemakers, because they will be called sons of God_" comes from [Matthew 5:9] (http://www.biblegateway.com/passage/?search=Matthew+5%3A9).
+**_The seventh blessing_**: "_Blessed are the peacemakers, because they will be called sons of God_" comes from Matthew 5:9.

 The interpretation of the term is somewhat more difficult.
 We will begin with the meaning of the word itself.

 This is the only place in the Bible where this noun occurs.
-Its corresponding verb appears in [Colossians 1:19-20] (http://www.biblegateway.com/passage/?search=Colossians+1%3A19-20).
+Its corresponding verb appears in Colossians 1:19-20.

 * “_For it was the Father’s good pleasure for all the fullness to dwell in Him, and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven._”